nrwl/nx/docs/generated/devkit/NxJsonConfiguration.md

 • `Optional` **cacheDirectory**: `string`

-Changes the default location of the cache directory.
+Changes the directory used by Nx to store its cache.

 ---